mixxxdj/manual/source/chapters/configuration.rst

   useful for preventing echo in broadcasting setups.

 * **Headphone/Master Delay**: This setting allows you to compensate for the delay between what you hear in your headphones and the master speakers.
-Setup:

-  * Switch to mono mode (see above).
+  #.
+Switch to mono mode (see above).
-  * Listen to your headphones with one ear and the master speakers with the other ear.
+  #.
+Listen to your headphones with one ear and the master speakers with the
+     other ear.
-  * Adjust the delays until the sound seems to be centered and the stereo effect is gone.
+  #.
+Adjust the delays until the sound seems to be centered and the stereo
+     effect is gone.
-  * Switch back to stereo mode.
+  #.
+Switch back to stereo mode.

 * **Buffer Underflow Count**: Underflows (data is not available when needed) indicate that some of the subsystems in Mixxx can't keep up with real-time deadlines imposed by the current audio buffer size.
 This is useful to tune the latency settings.
 If the counter increases, then increase your audio buffer size, decrease the sample rate setting or change the sound API setting if available.

 .. _configuration-mixer-mode: